JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/udf.md

 ```

 For security reasons, only settings whose name is prefixed with
-`ksql.functions.<lowercase-udfname>.` or `ksql.functions._global_.` will
+`ksql.functions.<lowercase-udfname>.` or `ksql.functions._global_.` are
-be propagated to the Udf.
+propagated to the UDF.

 #### UDAFs {#ksql-udafs}

-To create a UDAF you need to create a class that is annotated with
+To create a UDAF you need to create a class that's annotated with
 `@UdafDescription`.
-Each method in the class that is used as a factory
+Each method in the class that's used as a factory
 for creating an aggregation must be `public static`, be annotated with
 `@UdafFactory`, and must return either `Udaf` or `TableUdaf`.
 The class
 you create represents a collection of UDAFs all with the same name but